rayalan/binary-adages/content/annual-reviews.md

 Annual performance reviews are one of those staples of American corporations.
 As far as I can tell, they haven't changed much in decades.

 Sometimes they're done semiannually.
-More recently it's popular to do the "360 degree" reviews to get feedback from peers and direct reports, not just one's boss.
+More recently it's popular to do the "360-degree" reviews to get feedback from peers and direct reports, not just one's boss.
 They're typically linked to compensation adjustments and promotions.
-Occasionally their integrated with practices such as [stack ratings](https://insight.kellogg.northwestern.edu/article/performance-review-ranking-system-best), making it easy for employers to cull the "bottom" performers[^mystery].
+Occasionally, they're integrated with practices such as [stack ratings](https://insight.kellogg.northwestern.edu/article/performance-review-ranking-system-best), making it easy for employers to cull the "bottom" performers[^mystery].

-[^mystery]: Stank rankings seem like a terrible idea because one is incentivizes people to be the best person on a terrible team.
+[^mystery]: Stack rankings seem like a terrible idea because one is incentivized to be the best person on a terrible team.
 I'm sure that there is more to it than that, but a bit of marketing to make the upsides more obvious would go a long way.
 After all, engineers are generally known for understanding complex systems and problem solving; does one really want them gaming the performance evaluation system?

 > Can we do better than the traditional performance review?